 Communications and Outreach

-Pedro Nascimento de Lima (Msc) is a Lecturer at UNISINOS University, southern Brazil, where he teaches Operational Research and Modeling disciplines to Engineering and Management courses.
-Both his undergraduate and master’s theses focused on wicked problems and decision under deep uncertainty, have received the “Best Brazilian Thesis Award” at their respective categories from ABEPRO, the Brazilian Society for Production Engineering. https://www.pedronl.com
+Pedro Nascimento de Lima (Msc) is an Assistant Policy Researcher at RAND Corporation and a Ph.D.
+Candidate at Pardee RAND Graduate School.
+Prior to RAND, he was a Lecturer at UNISINOS University, southern Brazil, where he taught Operational Research and Modeling disciplines to Engineering and Management courses.
+Both his undergraduate and master’s theses, focused on wicked problems and DMDU at the 3D printing industry, have received the “Best Brazilian Thesis Award” at their respective categories from ABEPRO, the Brazilian Society for Production Engineering. https://www.pedronl.com

 James Derbyshire is a Senior Research Fellow in the Centre for Enterprise and Economic Development Research (CEEDR), Middlesex University.
 His research focuses on scenario planning, innovation and economic development.
 A particular area of interest is non-probabilistic methods for thinking about the future, such as Potential Surprise Theory and antifragility. https://www.mdx.ac.uk/our-research/centres/ceedr/staff/staff-link-assets/derbyshire-james